Alloy Artifacts

 Bridgeport Hardware is known to have provided contract manufacturing for various companies.
 During the 1930s Bridgeport produced wrenches for Montgomery Ward, which were marked as "Ward's Master Quality" or just "Master Quality".
 These wrenches can be identified as Bridgeport Hardware production by the small BHM-Logo stamped one the face.

-In the absence of specific markings, it is generally difficult to identify the maker of contract production.
-In this respect we were fortunate to learn that by around 1930 Bridgeport Hardware was a contract manufacturer for Snap-on Tools, and over the years provided screwdrivers, nut drivers, compound-action snips, and gear pullers.
-This information was discovered on page 858 [External Link] of a transcript of a court case SNAP-ON TOOL CORPORATION vs. WINKENWEDER AND LADD, INC, during which a vice-president of Bridgeport Hardware was asked about products made for Snap-on.
+By around 1930 Bridgeport Hardware had become a contract manufacturer for Snap-on Tools, and over the years provided screwdrivers, nut drivers, compound-action snips, and gear pullers.
+This information was discovered on page 858 [External Link] of a transcript of the court case SNAP-ON TOOL CORPORATION vs. WINKENWEDER AND LADD, INC, during which a vice-president of Bridgeport Hardware was asked about which products were made for Snap-on.

 The court testimony provided not only the types of tools made, but also that fact that the screwdrivers were made to Snap-on's design and specification, whereas the nut drivers and snips were standard tools made by Bridgeport.